 More or less, that’s it.
 Brief screenplay incisions, like how Nancy is considering dropping out of medical school after the death of her mother, don’t accomplish anything outside of padding the mercifully spare runtime, but they also don’t need to.
 This is primarily, even exclusively, a two-character play: Blake Lively’s harrowing face and a camera without pity, igniting a work that thrives entirely off of sheer visual willpower and kinetic, acrobatic movement.
-Maybe it was those pesky plots keeping the director from accomplishing anything at all with one Liam Neeson action slog after another, but the shriveled nature of the plot affords the director the clemency to flex his muscles and not worry about anything outside of the snappy, snazzy spice of uncomplicated filmmaking mechanics spared any hint of cumbersome narrative affluence.
+Maybe it was those pesky plots keeping the director from accomplishing anything at all with one Liam Neeson action slog after another, but the minimalist, self-effacing nature of the story here affords Collet-Serra the clemency to flex his muscles and not worry about anything outside of the snappy, snazzy spice of uncomplicated filmmaking mechanics spared any hint of cumbersome narrative affluence.

 To be fair, the film isn’t exclusively a show of technique.
 The early goings douse themselves in ironic blind chance as well as irreverence when Lively’s character befriends a seagull who abides on the rock with her in cackling mockery as his inordinately well-timed squawks imply stoicism and general dispassion on his part.
 A dry dose of absurdism, he’s a little like the Buster Keaton to the camera’s monolithic train, trucking along with a stone face while havoc is wrecked around him.
 Throughout, the gull’s stillness and sangfroid suggest everything from heckling audience to beautiful counterpoise for the monumental optical allusions and stimulating, vertiginous movement clarified and distorted by the camera.